Self-Balancing Robot

 I personally worked on the CAD design of the robot.
 I created a CAD design that could be 3D printed that had the following benefits from the original:

-• impact loads taken by 3D printed parts, allowing for smaller, lighter fasteners to be used, reducing total mass.
+- reduce loads taken by extruded 3D printed parts, allowing for smaller, lighter fasteners to be used, reducing total mass.

 LQR and MPC controller development